Chaka Khan

 Chaka Khan: Life Is A Dance - The Remix Project (Warner Brothers)

-Review by Simon Witter, NME, 1989
+Review by Simon Witter, New Musical Express, 1989

 THIS ALBUM IS simply staggering, as magnificent in finished form as its conception is bizarre.
 Imagine, if you will, the highlights of a singer's career ...

-Interview by John McCready, Face, The, 1989
+Interview by John McCready, The Face, 1989

 "ASK ME what you want, John.
 I can take it.
 I mean, what are you going to do — spank me?" ...

-Interview by Jack Barron, NME, June 1989
+Interview by Jack Barron, New Musical Express, 24 June 1989

 From DJ to A&R man, to the mixmaster behind D MOB's summer of '88 hit 'We Call It Acieed', DANNY D has moved on to ...